The Paschal Candle

 What is a Paschal candle?

-In form, the Paschal candle is a large (usually largest candle) with a special set of decorations on it.
+In form, the Paschal candle is a large candle with a special set of decorations on it.

 In use, the Paschal candle burns during the Easter season.
 It is burns for baptisms and funerals.
-It's placement is usually at the altar during the Easter season and at the font the rest of the year (and also for baptisms and funerals).
+It's placement is usually at the altar during the Easter season and at the baptismal font the rest of the year.

 Why is it called a Paschal candle?